 Katherine (Erika Christensen - My Boyfriends' Dogs) has a couple of problems; firstly she believes that her position as a high-powered executive intimidates men.
-And secondly, whilst her father would love his daughter to marry Charles (Antonio Cupo) she is not that love with him.
+And secondly, whilst her father would love her to marry Charles (Antonio Cupo - A Christmas Tail, she is not that in love with him.
 It is why her friend talks her not only into putting her profile on an internet dating website but changing her career status to an executive assistant.
-And it seems to work when Katherine's profile matches her up with Jack (Paul Greene) a doctor, except Jack isn't a doctor he happens to be a male nurse who is unaware that a friend changed his profile from saying nurse to doctor.
+And it seems to work when Katherine's profile matches her up with Jack (Paul Greene - Christmas in Angel Falls) a doctor, except Jack isn't a doctor he happens to be a male nurse who is unaware that a friend changed his profile from saying nurse to doctor.
 And all goes swimmingly between them until Katherine's controlling father ends up in hospital under Jack's care which makes keeping up appearances much more complicated.

-Even if a Hallmark romantic comedy is not your sort of thing they do teach you one thing; when it comes to love honesty is the best policy as lies always come to the surface and complicate things.
-And "Anything for Love" is one of the network's 2016 offerings to reinforce this with a romantic comedy where a couple in love have both lied about what they do for a living which of course means at some point the truth will come out and for a few scenes these two will part ways till... etc etc because "Anything for Love" is as obvious as any Hallmark movie so you should know what happens in the end.
+Even if a Hallmark romantic comedy is not your sort of thing they do teach you one thing; when it comes to love honesty is the best policy as lies always come to the surface and mess things up.
+And "Anything for Love" is one of Hallmark's 2016 offerings that reinforce this with a romantic comedy where a couple in love have both lied about what they do for a living which of course means at some point the truth will come out and for a few scenes these two will part ways till... etc etc. Yes "Anything for Love" is as obvious as any Hallmark movie and so the ending is no surprise.